Can COVID-19 cause heart problems?

-COVID-19 can impact your heart in a number of ways.
-It’s very rare for the virus that causes COVID-19 to directly infect your heart muscle.
-Usually, it causes problems throughout your body that lead to heart damage.
+Yes.
+A severe or even mild case of COVID-19 can make you more likely to have heart failure or a heart attack.
+It’s very rare for the virus that causes COVID-19 to infect your heart muscle.
+But the virus can cause problems throughout your body that lead to heart damage.

-COVID-19 can lead to heart problems among people who never had heart issues before.
+Even if you’ve never had heart issues before, you can have heart problems after COVID.
 But if you have cardiovascular disease, you face the greatest risk of heart problems.
-If you have heart disease risk factors, such as high blood pressure, diabetes, obesity or high cholesterol, you also face a higher risk of serious complications.
+If you have heart disease risk factors like high blood pressure, diabetes, obesity or high cholesterol, you also face a higher risk of serious complications.
 COVID-19 can impact your heart while you’re sick but also after the virus has left your body.

 How does COVID-19 affect your cardiovascular system?

-Some heart problems can show up while you’re infected or hospitalized with COVID-19.
-These heart problems are called “myocardial injury.”
-Myocardial injury means that cells in your heart muscle have died.
+Some heart problems — like injury to your heart muscle — can show up while you have the COVID-19 infection.
+Myocardial injury, or injury to your heart muscle, causes cells in your heart muscle to die.
 Sometimes, people with myocardial injury don’t have any heart disease symptoms.
-Instead, they’re diagnosed through blood tests or cardiac imaging.
-Others might have symptoms like chest pain or shortness of breath (dyspnea).
+Others might have symptoms like chest pain, shortness of breath (dyspnea) or lower extremity swelling.
+A provider makes a diagnosis through blood tests and cardiac imaging.

 Researchers are still learning how many people with COVID-19 experience myocardial injury.
 Estimates range from 7% to 40%.
-Myocardial injury is more common among people who need care in the ICU.
+Myocardial injury is more common among people who need care in the intensive care unit (ICU).
 If you have heart damage, you face a higher risk of complications as your body tries to fight off the virus.

 Inflammation from COVID-19 leads to heart damage

-Early research suggests inflammation leads to COVID-19 heart damage.
-When you first become infected, your body activates your immune system.
+Research suggests inflammation leads to COVID heart damage.
+When you first get the infection, your body activates your immune system.
 This leads to the production of inflammatory cells and cytokines.
 Cytokines are small proteins that activate your immune response.
 This process of inflammation is necessary and helpful to your body.

 • Arrhythmia.
-Inflammation can interrupt your heart’s electrical signals.
+Inflammation can alter your heart’s electrical signals.
 As a result, your heart can lose its normal rhythm.
-If you already have arrhythmia, the cytokine storm can make it worse.
+If you already have arrhythmia, a cytokine storm can make it worse.

 • Blood clots.
-The lining of your blood vessels (the endothelium) can become inflamed.
-When this happens, you face a greater risk of blood clots, heart attack or stroke.
+When inflammation affects the lining of your blood vessels (the endothelium), you face a greater risk of blood clots, heart attack or stroke.

 • Myocarditis.
 This is an inflammation of your heart muscle.
 People with COVID-19 face a higher risk of myocarditis compared with those who aren’t sick.

-• Pericarditis, an inflammation of the membrane surrounding your heart, can cause chest pain and fluid to accumulate around your heart.
+• Pericarditis.
+This is inflammation in the membrane around your heart.
+It can cause chest pain and fluid buildup around your heart.

-• Heart failure, a condition where excess fluid and swelling (edema) can build up in your body.
+• Heart failure.
+This is a condition where excess fluid and swelling (edema) can build up in your lungs and your body.

 People with cardiovascular disease or risk factors face higher risks of heart damage